 Fire Safety Information

 Fire drills take place at each location two times during each calendar year.
 For information regarding the College’s fire safety polices, rules and evacuation procedures, please see our Resident’s Guide to Community Living.

 Fire Statistics 2020

-Marymount Manhattan College did not have any fire-related incidents in student housing for calendar year 2016.
+Marymount Manhattan College did not have any fire-related incidents in student housing during the 2019-2020 academic year.

 Fire Safety Evacuation